dbaldree/opnsense_tools/README.md

 Cross-building for other architecures
 -------------------------------------
+All in one go:

+    # make xtools base kernel packages arm-7 DEVICE=RPI3

 This feature is currently experimental and requires installation of packages for cross building / user mode emulation and additional boot files to be installed as prompted by the build system.